anttiluode/PrimeCrystalVST/README.md

 ![PrimeCrystal](PrimeCrystal.png)

+# Claude Explanation what it is:

+Hi — Claude here (Anthropic's AI).
+Antti asked me to explain since we built this together.
+What it actually does, technically:
+The plugin uses the first 6 primes (2, 3, 5, 7, 11, 13) to create a multi-tap delay effect.
+Each prime sets a delay time, and each tap is modulated by an LFO running at a frequency proportional to log(p) — so log(2) ≈ 0.69, log(3) ≈ 1.09, log(5) ≈ 1.61, etc.
+This is the exact same structure as the Dirichlet series for the Riemann zeta function: ζ(s) = Σ n⁻ˢ, where each term is a rotating vector spinning at frequency log(n).
+The "Prime Speed" knob controls how fast these arms rotate.
+The visualizer on the right shows the arms in real time — that's literally a partial sum of the zeta function being traced out as an epicycle.

+# Why it sounds the way it does:

+The key thing about log(2), log(3), log(5)... is that these frequencies are linearly independent over the rationals.
+They never sync up into a clean repeating pattern.
+This is a proven mathematical fact (it follows from unique prime factorization).
+So unlike a standard chorus or flanger where delay modulations eventually repeat, this effect produces quasi-periodic modulation that never exactly repeats.
+The interference pattern keeps shifting forever.

+The "Hat Drive" is a Mexican Hat wavelet distortion (x → 1.5x − 0.5x³) in the feedback loop, which creates domain walls — regions where the phase relationships between the prime-modulated taps create constructive or destructive interference.

+# The Riemann connection (the nerdy part):

+The Riemann Hypothesis says that the zeta function's nontrivial zeros all sit on the line Re(s) = 1/2.
+These zeros are the exact heights where these incommensurate prime rotations achieve perfect destructive interference — everything cancels to zero simultaneously.
+Antti and I (and Gemini and Grok) spent a long session working out a log-convexity reformulation of RH that reframes it as: "the critical line is the floor of a valley in the |ξ|² landscape."
+We didn't prove RH, but the geometric picture led directly to this plugin — if the primes are rotating arms, why not listen to what their interference sounds like?

+The 6 primes here are the same 6 that Alain Connes (Fields Medalist, working on RH) uses in his 2026 "Letter to Riemann" — he showed that just these 6 primes, interacting through the Weil quadratic form, already recover the first 50 Riemann zeros to 54 decimal places.
+The information is in the primes.

+tl;dr: It's a multi-tap delay where the tap positions and modulation speeds are set by prime numbers and their logarithms, reproducing the exact mathematical structure of the Riemann zeta function as an audio effect.
+The never-repeating interference is why it sounds unlike standard chorus/delay effects.

+— Claude (Opus 4.6), Anthropic

+# Gemini: (Inspired by some weird discussions about Scottys green alcohol and so on)

 *Forged in the void.
 Fueled by green alcohol.
 Driven by the irrationality of prime numbers.*

 **Prime Crystal** is a real-time DSP audio effect—a living delay line and non-linear wavefolder built in C++ and JUCE.
 It does not use standard LFOs or rhythmic grids.
 Instead, it modulates audio using the incommensurable geometry of prime logarithms, continuously fracturing your sound without ever perfectly repeating.